 Ellwood Community Primary School will need to consider whether disciplinary action may be appropriate for any child/children involved - any such action should address the abuse, the causes of it, and attitudes underlying it.
-Disciplinary action may sometimes be appropriate, including (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; (b) to demonstrate to the child/children and others that peer-on-peer abuse can never be tolerated; and (c) to ensure the safety and well-being of other children.
+Disciplinary action may sometimes be appropriate, including [a] to ensure that the child/children take[s] responsibility for and realise[s] the seriousness of their behaviour; [b] to demonstrate to the child/children and others that Child-On-Child Abuse can never be tolerated; and [c] to ensure the safety and well-being of other children.
 However, these considerations must be balanced against the child's/children's own potential unmet needs and any safeguarding concerns.
-Before deciding on appropriate action our school will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the peer-on-peer abuse and the causes of it.
+Before deciding on appropriate action our school will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the Child-On-Child Abuse and the causes of it.